 It’s important to choose a window box that’s the right size for your window.
 Otherwise, you’ll get an imbalanced look.
 As a general rule, a window box should stretch the entire length of the window.
 If the window has shutters, go a few inches wider so the planter extends past the shutters on each side.
 Window boxes are available in a wide range of standard sizes, from 18 inches up to six feet in length.

 There are window boxes to match just about any landscaping or architectural style.
 Traditional window boxes without an excess of frills or embellishments work with any architectural design.
 For a modern home, consider a metal or fiberglass window box with straight lines and an upright shape.
 Hayrack or embellished wrought iron window boxes complement farmhouse-style homes, as do wooden planters.
 Liven up your Mediterranean-inspired architecture with a wrought iron or wood window box.
-Of course, ultimately, the right window box for your home is the one you like best, so consider your personal preferences above all else.
+Of course, ultimately, the right window box for your home is the one you like best, so most importantly, consider your personal preferences.

 There are four main methods for mounting your window box beneath the window: direct mount, wall brackets, cleat mount, and railing brackets.